5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 #### OC ≤ 0.8.3

-* Set **AllowNvramReset** to `No` &rarr; Disables OpenCore's built-in NVRAM reset tool to avoid a duplicate entry for "CleanNVRAM" in Boot Picker
+* Set **Misc/Security/AllowNvramReset** to `No` &rarr; Disables OpenCore's built-in NVRAM reset tool to avoid a duplicate entry for "CleanNVRAM" in Boot Picker
 * Copy **CleanNvram.efi** to `EFI/OC/Tools`
 * Add it to the `Misc/Tools`section of the `config.plist` and enable it.
 * Set **HideAuxiliary** = `Yes` (under `Misc/Boot`)